ngshiheng/paste-story/README.md

 ### Installation

 See `README.md` of the respective service.
+Alternatively, you can just run `make install`.

 ### Creating KV